I have come across many people who really believe that foam is great for soundproofing spaces such as home recording studios and bedrooms.

 1. Walls and Ceilings

-The most common myth is that panels made of foam can be stuck on walls and will block sound from entering or leaving a room.
+The most common myth is that panels made of foam can be stuck on walls and will reduce the amount of sound from entering or leaving a room.

-The foam that you see stuck on the walls of studios are not meant for soundproofing but are meant for sound absorption.
-The materials that do the actual soundproofing in a studio are something else.
+The foam that you see stuck on the walls of studios is not meant for soundproofing but is meant for sound absorption.
+The products that do the actual soundproofing in a studio are something else.